Avaiga/taipy-getting-started-core/step_04/ReadMe.md

     Is scenario 3 primary?
 True
 ```

-Also, as you can see every scenario has been submitted and executed entirely.
-However, the result for these tasks are all the same.
-Caching will help to skip certain redundant task.
+Also, as you can see, every scenario has been submitted and executed entirely.
+However, the results for these tasks are all the same.
+Caching will help to skip a redundant task.

 ## Useful functions concerning cycles